 So we decided we would like to go on a family adventure to the upper peninsula and visit Pictured Rocks National Lakeshores.

 Our first stop was at Tannery Falls.
 The parking seems like we were headed to a neighborhood barbecue, but as soon as we started down the trail we quickly realized we were headed to a pretty popular waterfall.
-The trail was very rutted up and may be hard some some older folks to get down to the falls, but wasn’t too bad if you took your time.
+The trail was very rutted up and may be hard for some older folks to get down to the falls, but wasn’t too bad if you took your time.
 I actually had flip flops on still and did just fine.
 It was a little harder coming up from the falls due to no tread on my soles.

 Next we Stopped at Sand Point Beach and were delighted and surprised how nice the beach sand and swim area was maintained.
 I wish we would have had more time to soak up some rays.
 Maybe next time.

 Miner’s Falls was a bit of a hike through the woods to get to the falls.
 The trail was well maintained and an easy stroll though the woods.
 Once at the falls, we climbed down to the base of the falls to feel the cool blast of mist on our faces.
 Nature’s air conditioning we joked.
 This path was very steep and very rutted up from the traffic.
 The tree roots served as handrails for those ascending or descending the path.

 Miner’s Castle was so awesome it is hard to put it into words.
 Almost like the first time you walk to the edge of the Grand Canyon and your brain has a hard time comprehending the vastness and beautiful.
 That is very similar to the view from Miner’s Castle overlook, but the colors are those of the Caribbean.
 Simply amazing.